 “It’s immoral!” – Pitfalls of failing to register your trademarks; increased risks in China

-Home / News & Events / “It’s immoral!” – Pitfalls of failing to register your trademarks; increased risks in China
+Home / News & Articles / “It’s immoral!” – Pitfalls of failing to register your trademarks; increased risks in China

 “It’s immoral!” – Pitfalls of failing to register your trademarks; increased risks in China.

 For a number of reasons, it is generally recognised as best practice is to secure a trade mark registration for your brands.

 Despite your best endeavours, however, trade mark applications can be rejected on a range of different grounds, including “absolute” grounds.
 Absolute grounds relate to the intrinsic qualities of the mark in question, while relative grounds relate to conflicts with earlier trademarks belong to others.
 Using a trade mark that has been rejected on relative grounds brings the risk that your use will infringe an earlier right.
 Using a trade mark that has been rejected on absolute grounds is not without some risks, but typically those risks are perceived to be low, and often the unregistered mark will be used.

 This article focuses on increased risk of repercussions in China of using a mark that has been rejected on certain absolute grounds.